Teev-dev/DateCalculatorPlus/README.md

 # Date Calculator Plus

-Date Calculator Plus is a Google Chrome extension that allows users to calculate future or past dates based on working days for various countries.
+Date Calculator Plus is a web application that allows users to calculate future or past dates based on working days for various countries.
 It also provides functionality to calculate the number of working days between two dates.

 ## Features